The Harry Jones page.

 And it was direct from North Wales, where they had their homes, all the way to Manchester-Piccadilly [station].

-very good, at Christmas, very often they’d stop
+was very good, at Christmas, very often they’d stop and give

 WHJ was a proud, thorough workman.
 His loco was thoroughly checked – oil, sand boxes – before he left the shed.